Wave (Antônio Carlos Jobim song)

-"Wave" (also known as "Vou Te Contar" in Portuguese; "I am going to tell you") is a bossa nova and jazz standard song written by Antônio Carlos Jobim.
+"Wave" (or "Vou Te Contar" in Portuguese; "I am going to tell you") is a bossa nova and jazz standard song written by Antônio Carlos Jobim.
 Recorded as an instrumental on his 1967 album of the same name, its English lyrics were written by Jobim himself later that year.

-But the version of Sergio Mendes & Brasil '66 is the first release of the tune, sung by Lani Hall with Mendes on their second album, Equinox, in 1967.
+However, the version by Sérgio Mendes & Brasil '66 was the first release of the tune, sung by Lani Hall with Mendes on their second album, Equinox, in 1967.

 The English lyrics were used on the February 11, 1969, recording by Frank Sinatra, on his 1970 album Sinatra & Company.
-They were also used by Johnny Mathis in his 1970 Close to You album.
+They were also used by Johnny Mathis in his 1970 album Close to You.

-The song was voted by the Brazilian edition of Rolling Stone to be the 73rd greatest Brazilian song.
+"Wave" was voted the 73rd greatest Brazilian song by the Brazilian edition of Rolling Stone magazine.

 According to The Jazz Discography by Tom Lord, the song has been recorded nearly 500 times by jazz artists.